Ask LSBot

 Practice: Sum of Natural Numbers

-In this assignment, we'll practice the techniques learned in this lesson using the "Sum of Natural Numbers" problem.
+We'll now practice the techniques learned in this section using the "Sum of Natural Numbers" problem.
 Try to solve the problem recursively on your own first.
 If it helps to start by writing an iterative solution, feel free to do so.
 Remember to write a complete 'Recursive Definition' before attempting a solution.

 Problem Description